drshahizan/software-engineering/proposal/submission/sec02/program/readme.md

 2. **Data schema**: The data schema will be designed to store data in a structured format that can be easily queried and analyzed.
 The schema will be flexible enough to accommodate changes in data sources or requirements.

-3. **Data transformations**: The data will be transformed using ETL (Extract, Transform, Load) processes to clean, preprocess, and enrich the data.
-The data transformations will be designed to handle missing values, outliers, and other anomalies in the data.

-4. **Machine learning algorithms**: Machine learning algorithms will be used to extract insights from the data.
+3. **Machine learning algorithms**: Machine learning algorithms will be used to extract insights from the data.
 The algorithms will include supervised and unsupervised learning techniques, such as classification, regression, clustering, and anomaly detection.

-5. **Data visualization tools**: The data will be visualized using interactive dashboards and charts.
+4. **Data visualization tools**: The data will be visualized using interactive dashboards and charts.
 The visualization tools will be selected based on their ability to handle large volumes of data and provide real-time insights.

-6. **Programming languages, frameworks, and libraries**: The project will be developed using a combination of programming languages, frameworks, and libraries, HTML, CSS and Figma.
+5. **Programming languages, frameworks, and libraries**: The project will be developed using a combination of programming languages, frameworks, and libraries, HTML, CSS and Figma.

-7. **Hardware and software requirements**: The proposed system will require a robust hardware and software infrastructure.
+6. **Hardware and software requirements**: The proposed system will require a robust hardware and software infrastructure.
 The hardware requirements will include high-performance servers with sufficient RAM, storage, and processing power.
 The software requirements will include operating systems, databases, web servers, and other software components.

 ### 11. Timeline and Deliverables:
 1. **Milestone 1: Project Planning and Requirements Gathering**